Chris McNutt: Kyle Rittenhouse

 During the 2023 Texas legislative session, McNutt joined with Kyle Rittenhouse to oppose a bill that would raise the age to purchase an assault rifle in the state of Texas, calling it "a perfect example of a knee jerk ‘just do something’ mentality."
 After the session ended, McNutt joined Kyle's "Rittenhouse Foundation", a non-profit formed to combat gun control, as a member of the board of directors.

 During the summer of 2024, McNutt further solidified his relationship with Rittenhouse by hiring him as Outreach Director for Texas Gun Rights.
 “Kyle’s unwavering dedication to the Second Amendment and his firsthand experience with the legal and cultural battles surrounding gun rights make him an invaluable addition to our team" McNutt stated.

-In August 2024, McNutt issued a rare presidential endorsement on behalf of Texas Gun Rights, announcing support for Donald Trump in the 2024 election.
+In August 2024, McNutt endorsed Donald Trump's candidacy for President on behalf of Texas Gun Rights.
 The endorsement followed public backlash after Rittenhouse briefly criticized Trump’s record on gun rights during a video endorsing former Congressman Ron Paul.
 McNutt affirmed the organization's position, stating, "Trump is the only choice for President."